 Duanli Yan, André A. Rupp, Peter W. Foltz

-"Automated scoring engines…require a careful balancing of the contributions of technology, NLP, psychometrics, artificial intelligence, and the learning sciences.
-This volume is evidence that the theories, methodologies, and underlying technology that surround automated scoring have reached...
+"Automated scoring engines […] require a careful balancing of the contributions of technology, NLP, psychometrics, artificial intelligence, and the learning sciences.
+The present handbook is evidence that the theories, methodologies, and underlying technology that surround automated scoring have...

 February 07, 2020

 Modelling Spatial and Spatial-Temporal Data: A Bayesian Approach is aimed at statisticians and quantitative social, economic and public health students and researchers who work with small-area spatial and spatial-temporal data.
 It assumes a grounding in statistical theory up to the standard linear...

 Dato N. M. de Gruijter, Leo J. Th. van der Kamp

 September 05, 2019

 Since the development of the first intelligence test in the early 20th century, educational and psychological tests have become important measurement techniques to quantify human behavior.
 Focusing on this ubiquitous yet fruitful area of research, Statistical Test Theory for the Behavioral Sciences...

 W. Holmes Finch, Jocelyn E. Bolin, Ken Kelley

 Like its bestselling predecessor, Multilevel Modeling Using R, Second Edition provides the reader with a helpful guide to conducting multilevel data modeling using the R software environment.
 After reviewing standard linear models, the authors present the basics of multilevel models and explain how...